atulanurag8544/Finding-Page-of-DefectDojo/Managing-Vulnerabilities-with-DefectDojo.md

 ![Screenshot (1980)](https://github.com/user-attachments/assets/3d39c642-f1b2-4bed-9a81-62d9840cb5e2)

-## Key Features of the Findings Page

-### 1. Severity
-  * The Severity column indicates the level of risk associated with each vulnerability, categorized into levels such as Low, Medium, High, and
-         Critical.
-  * Helps prioritize vulnerabilities based on their potential impact on the application or system.

-###  2. Name
-  * The Name column displays a brief description of the vulnerability, often reflecting the type of issue or the affected component.
- * Provides a quick understanding of the nature of the vulnerability, aiding in the rapid assessment of the findings.

-### 3. CWE (Common Weakness Enumeration)
-  * CWE is a standardized list of common software security weaknesses.
-Each vulnerability is assigned a CWE ID that categorizes the type of weakness.
- * Allows for standardized tracking and referencing of vulnerabilities, facilitating better communication and documentation.

-### 4. Vulnerability ID
-   * A unique identifier assigned to each vulnerability within DefectDojo.
-This ID is used internally for tracking and managing vulnerabilities.
-   * Provides a unique reference for each finding, ensuring that vulnerabilities can be easily located and referenced across the system.

-### 5. EPSS Score (Exploit Prediction Scoring System)
-   * The EPSS Score represents the likelihood that a vulnerability will be exploited in the wild.
-It is derived from the EPSS model, which uses machine learning and historical data to estimate risk.
-   * Assists in determining the urgency of addressing a vulnerability based on its potential to be exploited.

-### 6. EPSS Percentile
-   * The EPSS Percentile indicates the ranking of the vulnerability’s exploitability compared to other vulnerabilities.
-A higher percentile suggests a greater likelihood of exploitation.
-  * Provides additional context for prioritizing vulnerabilities based on their relative risk compared to other known issues.

-### 7. Date
-  * The Date column records when the vulnerability was first reported or discovered.
-   * Helps track the timeline of vulnerability discovery, which is essential for managing SLAs and understanding the aging of issues.

-### 8. Age
-   * Age indicates the number of days since the vulnerability was reported.
-It is calculated by subtracting the discovery date from the current date.
-  * Enables quick assessment of how long a vulnerability has remained open, helping to prioritize older issues that may require more immediate attention.

-### 9. SLA (Service Level Agreement)
-   * The SLA column tracks the time frame within which a vulnerability should be resolved according to predefined service level agreements.
-   * Ensures that vulnerabilities are addressed within an acceptable time frame, helping organizations meet their security obligations and minimize risk.

-### 10. Reporter
-   * This field indicates the user who reported or discovered the vulnerability.
-Typically, it includes the username or a reference to the tool that identified the issue.
-   * Helps in tracking the source of the finding, which is useful for accountability and follow-up actions.

-### 11. Found By
-  * The Found By column identifies the tool or method used to discover the vulnerability, such as manual testing, automated scans, or third-party integrations (e.g., Semgrep, Gitleaks).
- *  Provides context on the origin of the finding, aiding in the analysis of the tool’s effectiveness and guiding remediation efforts.

-### 12. Status
-  * The Status column reflects the current state of the vulnerability, such as Open, Active, Mitigated, or Verified.
-  * Helps in tracking the progress of each vulnerability's resolution, ensuring that issues are actively managed and closed in a timely manner.
-### 13. Group
- * Grouping is used to organize vulnerabilities under specific categories, products, or teams within the organization.
- * Enhances the management of vulnerabilities by allowing for the segmentation of findings based on relevant criteria, improving focus and accountability.

-### 14. Service
- * This field indicates the specific service or application affected by the vulnerability.
- * Provides detailed information about the impacted area, which is critical for targeted remediation efforts and risk assessment.

-### 15.Bulk Edit Menu
-* When needing to update many findings with the same set of tags, the bulk edit menu can be used to ease the burden.
-* Once a finding is selected, a new button appears with the name “Bulk Edit”.
-Clicking this button produces a dropdown menu with many options, but the focus is just on tags for now.
-Update the field to have the desired tag list as follows, and click submit
+# Key Features of the Findings Page
+## Severity
+* The Severity column shows how risky each vulnerability is.
+It groups them into levels like Low, Medium, High, and Critical.
+* This helps teams rank vulnerabilities based on how much they could affect the application or system.
+## Name
+* The Name column gives a short description of the vulnerability.
+It often tells you what kind of issue it is or what part it affects.
+* This lets you grasp what the vulnerability is about helping you assess the findings fast.
+## CWE (Common Weakness Enumeration)
+* CWE is a standard list of common software security flaws.
+Each vulnerability gets a CWE ID that puts it in a category of weakness.
+* Enables consistent tracking and referencing of vulnerabilities making communication and record-keeping easier.
+## Vulnerability ID
+* A unique code given to each vulnerability in DefectDojo.
+This ID is used inside the system to track and handle vulnerabilities.
+* Offers a unique tag for each finding making sure vulnerabilities can be found and mentioned across the system.
+## EPSS Score (Exploit Prediction Scoring System)
+* The EPSS Score shows how likely a vulnerability will be used by attackers.
+It comes from the EPSS model, which uses smart software and past data to guess risk.
+* Helps decide how to fix a vulnerability based on its chance of being used by attackers.
+## EPSS Percentile
+* The EPSS Percentile shows how a vulnerability's exploitability ranks against others.
+A higher percentile means it's more likely to be exploited.
+* This gives more insight to help prioritize vulnerabilities based on their relative risk compared to other known issues.
+##  Date
+* The Date column shows when someone first reported or found the vulnerability.
+* This helps track when vulnerabilities are discovered, which is key for managing SLAs and seeing how old issues are.
+## Age
+* Age shows how many days have passed since someone reported the vulnerability.
+You get this by subtracting the discovery date from today's date.
+* This lets you see how long a vulnerability has been open, which helps prioritize older issues that might need faster action.
+## SLA (Service Level Agreement)
+* The SLA column keeps track of the timeframe to resolve a vulnerability based on agreed-upon service levels.
+* This column makes sure vulnerabilities get fixed enough helping companies meet their security duties and lower risks.
+## Reporter
+* This field shows who found or reported the vulnerability.
+It includes a username or mentions the tool that spotted the issue.
+* It helps track where the finding came from, which is useful to hold people accountable and take next steps.
+## Found By
+* The Found By column shows how the vulnerability was spotted, like through manual checks automatic scans, or tools from other companies (for example Semgrep Gitleaks).
+* This info sheds light on where the finding came from helping to assess how well the tool works and steer efforts to fix the issue.
+##    Status
+* The Status column tells you where things stand with the vulnerability right now such as Open, Active, Mitigated, or Verified.
+* This helps to keep tabs on how each vulnerability is being dealt with making sure issues are handled and wrapped up .
+## Group
+* Grouping is used to sort vulnerabilities into specific buckets, products, or teams within the company.
+* Improves vulnerability management by grouping findings based on key factors, which helps sharpen focus and boost accountability.
+## Service
+* This field points out the specific service or app affected by the vulnerability.
+* Gives in-depth details about the impacted area, which is key to target fixes and gauge risks.
+## Bulk Edit Menu
+* When you need to update lots of findings with the same set of tags, you can use the bulk edit menu to make it easier.
+* After you pick a finding, a new button shows up called "Bulk Edit".
+When you click this button, you'll see a dropdown menu with many choices, but we're just looking at tags right now.
+Change the field to have the tag list you want then click submit.

 ![Screenshot (1979)](https://github.com/user-attachments/assets/c83b086c-478b-452a-9c4c-200ae5d2b3ae)